 Semiconductor Processors who work in New York, Massachusetts, or New Mexico, make the highest salaries.

 How much do Semiconductor Processors make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Semiconductor Processors
+What Tools & Technology do Semiconductor Processors Use?

 - Microsoft Excel